lfnovo/code-expert-mcp/docs/Code_Understanding_Scenarios.md

 4. They established improved security practices and testing procedures
 5. The incident led to a more robust security posture with minimal disruption

-The MCP Code Understanding Server enabled the AI to perform targeted security analysis across a complex codebase, providing actionable insights about vulnerability patterns and specific remediation strategies that would have required extensive specialized security knowledge and manual code review.
+The MCP Code Expert Server enabled the AI to perform targeted security analysis across a complex codebase, providing actionable insights about vulnerability patterns and specific remediation strategies that would have required extensive specialized security knowledge and manual code review.